-Your vehicle may be equipped with a decklid spoiler with an integral multiple light emitting diodes (LED) type high mount stop lamp module.
+Your vehicle may be equipped with a decklid spoiler that has a high mount stop lamp module containing integral multiple light emitting diodes (LED).
 If one or more LEDs burn out, the complete lamp module has to be replaced.
 See your dealer for the replacement LED module.
 To replace the LED module: